Peter de Maulay: Early life

 Maulay's parentage is unknown, but he originated from the Maulay region in Poitou.
 He appears to have had a younger brother named Aimery, who possibly was the same as an Aimery de Maulay who owned lands in Quinçay and La Rochelle between 1218 and 1259.
 In a monastic chronicle, Peter is said to have relinquished his lands in France to Aimery in 1204, after the overlordship of the lands passed from King John of England to King Philip II of France.
 Peter's first appearance in the historical record was in 1202, when he received land around Loudun in exchange for Moncontour.
 Under John, he was appointed an usher in the king's household, where he soon became a close advisor of the king.
 He was considered one of the "evil counsellors" of John by the chronicler Roger of Wendover.

 After John's loss of Normandy, Maulay went to England and was given the manor of Upavon in Wiltshire.
 His grant of the manor was at the king's pleasure, because the manor, which had been held by a noble who forfeited his land in England by staying in Normandy after its loss, would need to be restored to its rightful holder if John recovered Normandy.
 He served as an envoy to Rome in 1213 and in 1214 was in command of royal forces at La Rochelle in France.
 In 1214 he married Isabella, the daughter and heiress of Robert of Thornham.
 Robert had died in 1211, so through his wife, Maulay acquired the Barony of Mulgrave in Yorkshire.
 Maulay paid the king 7000 marks as a fine for the right to marry Isabella, one of the highest fines paid for the right to marry under John.
 According to the medieval chronicler Ralph of Coggeshall, Maulay was the murderer of John's nephew Arthur of Brittany.

 When the barons of England revolted against John in 1215, Maulay was given command of Corfe Castle by John.
 Along with Corfe, Maulay was given custody of John's younger son, Richard of Cornwall.
 He was also given Gomshall in Surrey.
 In 1216 he was given the office of Sheriff of Dorset and Somerset, where he made a name for himself with his exactions and heavy profiteering.
-Besides the custody of Richard of Cornwall, Maulay was also responsible for supervising the confinement of John's niece, Eleanor of Brittany, who, as the daughter of Geoffrey II, Duke of Brittany, elder brother of King John, had a strong claim to the English throne and had been held captive since 1202.
+Besides the custody of Richard of Cornwall, Maulay was also responsible for supervising the confinement of John's niece, Eleanor of Brittany, who, as elder sister of Arthur, had a strong claim to the English throne and had been held captive since 1202.
 At times, he was also responsible for keeping John's wife, Isabella of Angouleme and his heir, Prince Henry, safe from rebels, as long as they were at Corfe.